tdwg/website/content/pages/conferences/2020/index.md

 In 2020, we cannot meet in person, so TDWG 2020 will be virtual -- a collection of online working sessions, webinar-style symposia, presentations, panel discussions, and recorded presentations.
 This year we are separating working sessions from the virtual conference.
 Working sessions will be scheduled during the week of September 21-25, and the virtual conference will be scheduled the week of October 19-23.
 This separation will help us minimize parallel sessions, optimize the technologies, and avoid scheduling conflicts with other organizations.
 It will also give participants in our working sessions time to synthesize their results into presentations.

-Although we hope to avoid concurrent sessions, time zones will be a major factor in participation.
+Although we hope to avoid concurrent sessions, the time zones differences across our global community will guarantee that some of the audience for any session will be participating outside normal working hours.
+Committing to a schedule will help reduce frustration among people who have to get up early or stay up late to join the conference.
 We hope you will join us in this experiment to reimagine our in-person meetings in a virtual environment.
 We envision a mixture of three to four 90-minute or 2 h sessions each day, separated by at least a 30 minute break.
 Additional presenter instructions will be posted at a later date.

 ## Call for contributions